Kunlong1994/lab3/Lab-01.md

 For this part of lab, you get to hack apart an existing electronic device.

-### 1. Take apart your electronic device, and draw a schematic of what is inside.
+### 1. Take apart your electronic device, and, as well as you can, draw a system diagram of what is inside.

 **a.
 Is there computation in your device?
 Where is it?
 What do you think is happening inside the "computer?"**